-Land Use and Soil Categories Definition Acres (2016) Percentage of total Prime Farmland Best quality farmland for sustained high yields 377,613 45.0% Farmland of StatewideSimilar to prime farmland, but with minorImportanceshortcomings 32,182 3.8% Farmland of Local Importance I and of importance to the local economy 6.2% Unique Farmland Farmland of lesser quality soils used for the production of the state's leading crops 25,236 3.0% Farmland of Local Potential Land that if cultivated, would contribute to the local economy 2,300 0.3% Grazing Land Land on which the existing vegetation is suited for grazing 59,626 7.1% Confined Animal Agriculture Lands that include poultry facilities, feedlots, dairy facilities, and fish farms 1,292 0.2% Rural Residential Land Residential areas of one to five structures per ten acres 1,776 0.2% Semi-Agricultural and Rural Commercial Land Includes farmsteads, non-cultivation agricultural or equine structures, unpaved parking areas, and campgrounds 2,331 0.3% Urban and Built-Up Land Developed land with a building density of at least one unit per 1.5 acres 79,130 9.4% Vacant or Disturbed Channelized canals and open field areas that are used for various industrial or recreational activities 3,693 0.4% Nonagricultural and Natural Vegetation Natural vegetation communities, managed wetlands, and small water bodies 16,450 2.0% Water Perennial water bodies with an extent of at least 40 acres 82,530 9.8% Other Land Land not included in any other mapping category 103,284 12.3%
+Land Use and Soil Categories Definition Acres (2016) Percentage of total Prime Farmland Best quality farmland for sustained high yields 377,613 45.0% Farmland of Statewide Importance Similar to prime farmland, but with minor shortcomings 32,182 3.8% Farmland of Local Importance Land of importance to the local economy 52,492 6.2% Unique Farmland Farmland of lesser quality soils used to produce the state's leading crops 25,236 3.0% Farmland of Local Potential Land that if cultivated, would contribute to the local economy 2,300 0.3% Grazing Land Land on which the existing vegetation is suited for grazing 59,626 7.1% Confined Animal Agriculture Lands that include poultry facilities, feedlots, dairy facilities, and fish farms 1,292 0.2% Rural Residential Land Residential areas of one to five structures per 10 acres 1,776 0.2% Semi-Agricultural and Rural Commercial Land Includes farmsteads, non-cultivation agricultural or equine structures, unpaved parking areas, and campgrounds 2,331 0.3% Urban and Built-Up Land Developed land with a building density of at least one unit per 1.5 acres 79,130 9.4% Vacant or Disturbed Channelized canals and open field areas that are used for various industrial or recreational activities 3,693 0.4% Nonagricultural and Natural Vegetation Natural vegetation communities, managed wetlands, and small water bodies 16,450 2.0% Water Perennial water bodies with an extent of at least 40 acres 82,530 9.8% Other Land Land not included in any other mapping category 103,284 12.3%

-Source: California Department of Conservation's Farmland Mapping and Monitoring Program, 2016.
+Source: Adapted from California Department of Conservation's Farmland Mapping and Monitoring Program, DOC 2016.
 The first four categories (totaling 487,523 acres) have the highest soil ratings and current land use and are thus the highest valued categories.